 The Rosenberg Travel Grant Winter 2017 and Summer 2018 Recipients -

-Troy Sherman for travel to Munich, Germany this past winter session to study at the Goethe Institute’s German Language Program
+Troy Sherman for travel to Munich, Germany to study at the Goethe Institute’s German Language Program

-Wenqing (Wendy) Zhuo for travel to Shanghai, China this summer to study at The Hutong School’s Chinese Mandarin Language Program
+Wenqing (Wendy) Zhuo for travel to Shanghai, China to study at The Hutong School’s Chinese Mandarin Language Program

-Giulia Panter to travel to Israel this summer to study at Tel Aviv University’s Hebrew Ulpan Language Program
+Giulia Panter to travel to Israel to study at Tel Aviv University’s Hebrew Ulpan Language Program

-Yongyu Chen for travel to Salamanca, Spain, this summer to study at the University of Salamanca’s Spanish Language Program
+Yongyu Chen for travel to Salamanca, Spain, to study at the University of Salamanca’s Spanish Language Program

 The Rosenberg Travel Grant Summer 2019 Recipient -